Remember Jewish Pulawy

 THE HOLOCAUST IN PULAWY

 By the end of October 1939, the German administration ordered the Jews to move to a specially designated quarter, located in a pre-war district inhabited mostly by impoverished Jews.
-The ghetto spanned an area which was about one fifth of the total size of Pulawy.
+The ghetto spanned an area which was about 1/5 of the total size of Pulawy.
 Its streets included Piaskowa, Polna, Gdansk, Niemcewicz, and two courtyards.
 The Jews were confined to Gdansk and Piaskowa Streets.

-The war damage in Pulawy may have been one of the factors for the early establishment of the ghetto, the first in Lublin District, and indeed among the earliest ghettos created in the General Gouvernement.
 In early November 1939, the Germans put up posters in Pulawy instructing the Jews to move into the ghetto.
 One Holocaust survivor recalled that that the Germans issued an order on November 4, 1939, expropriating all Jewish-owned businesses hours before the Jews had to move into the ghetto.

-Conditions in the ghetto were poor, there was no sewage system, nor electricity, as the German bombardment had destroyed the power plant in the first few weeks of the war.
+Conditions in the ghetto were poor, as there was no sewage system or electricity because the Nazi bombardment had destroyed the power plant in the first few weeks of the war.
 The area designated for the ghetto was far too small for its 4,000 inhabitants.
 The Germans seized on the opportunity and organized night-time raids on the ghetto to plunder Jewish homes, in search of valuables and jewelry.
-Brutal beatings were commonplace and those who violated the 5pm curfew were shot on the spot.
-The Jewish population was reduced every day, as many young people fled to nearby villages, as Jews were permitted at this early point to leave the ghetto for two hours daily.
+Brutal beatings were commonplace and those Jews who violated the 5:00 pm curfew were shot on the spot.

 The ghetto in Pulawy was short lived; it was the first ghetto to be liquidated in the Lublin district.
 Posters were put up by the Germans on December 26, 1939, giving the Jews 48 hours to pack their belongings in preparation for resettlement.
 Because the temperatures hovered below freezing, the Jewish Council offered the local German authorities a bribe to postpone the evacuation action until the spring.
 This was rejected as was a similar appeal from a group of Jewish women with young children.

 The Jews did not enjoy the promised 48 hours, as the Germans started the aktion on the night of December 27, 1939, German police units (probably from nearby Kazimierz Dolny) stormed the ghetto.
 They searched Jewish homes with their dogs, ordered men from their beds onto the streets, and ordered women to pack up belongings.
 This expulsion was accompanied by savage beatings and screaming.
-The German police units ordered the men to stand in a row on Lublin Street, the main street in Pulawy, facing the buildings with their arms raised, and to sing in the freezing cold till morning.
+The Nazi police units ordered the men to stand in a row on Lublin Street, the main street in Pulawy, facing the buildings with their arms raised, and to sing in the freezing cold till morning.
 Because they had been dragged from their beds, many were dressed only in nightclothes.
-The Germans guarding them beat them savagely, while SS men standing nearby photographed the beatings.
-The German police locked the infirm and physically handicapped Jews in the unheated synagogue where they all almost froze to death.
+The Germans guarding them beat them savagely, while S.S. men standing nearby photographed the beatings.
+The German police locked the infirm and physically handicapped Jews in the unheated synagogue, where they all almost froze to death.

+Zachor - We Remember.
 Please review the site content below.
-Zachor - We Remember.

 ------------------------------------------------------------------------